BALASUDHAN18/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm
 1.Start the program.

 2.import numpy as np.

 3.Give the header to the data.

 4.Find the profit of population.

 5.Plot the required graph for both for Gradient Descent Graph and Prediction Graph.

 6.End the program.

-Program:

 ## Program:
 ```